Epsilon Monocerotis: A Lemon and Vanilla Double Star

 Epsilon Monocerotis may not have the awe factor of the triple blue Beta Monocerotis in the constellation Monoceros, but this double is attractive.

 The star system lies around 128 light-years away from us and sits not far from the popular Rosette Nebula in the sky.
-While the two appear close in the sky, the reality is both are very far apart as the Rosette Nebula makes its home more than 5,000 light-years away.
+While the two appear close in the sky, the reality is that both are very far apart, as the Rosette Nebula makes its home more than 5,000 light-years away.

 My Observations